tastyigniter/docs/extend/forms.md

 ],
 ```

-The following options are available for the `datatable` field type:
+The following options are available for the `datatable` form widget type:

 - `columns`: An array of columns to display in the table.
 Each column should have a `title` definition.
 - `defaultSort`: The default column to sort by.
 Example `name asc`.